WasmEdge/docs/docs/develop/rust/wasinn/llm_inference.md

 The `--prompt-template` option is perhaps the most interesting.
 It allows the application to support different open source LLM models beyond llama2.
 Check out more prompt templates [here](https://github.com/LlamaEdge/LlamaEdge/tree/main/api-server/chat-prompts).

+The `--ctx-size` option specifies the context windows size of the application.
+It is limited by the model's intrinsic context window size.
+If you increase the `--ctx-size`, make sure that you also explicitly specify the `--batch-size` to a reasonable value (e.g., `--batch-size 512`).

-Furthermore, the following command tells WasmEdge to print out logs and statistics of the model at runtime.
+The following command tells WasmEdge to print out logs and statistics of the model at runtime.

 ```bash
 wasmedge --dir .:. --nn-preload default:GGML:AUTO:Meta-Llama-3.1-8B-Instruct-Q5_K_M.gguf \